Solving a Class of Infinite-Dimensional Tensor Eigenvalue Problems by Translational Invariant Tensor Ring Approximations: Introduction

-with $\eye$ the $d \times d$ identity matrix and $M_{k,k+1} \inRR{d^2}$.
-We assume that the matrices $M_{k,k+1}$ are identical for all $k$, hence $\bH$ is called to be \emph{translational invariant}.
-The double subscript $k,k+1$ for the matrix $M$ is used here to merely indicate the overlapping positions of $M$ in each Kronecker product.
-This type of eigenvalue problems originates from the study of simple quantum many-body systems such as a quantum spin chain with nearest neighbor interactions~\cite{spinchain}.
-For some specific choices of $M$, the analytical solutions of these eigenvalue problems are known~\cite{beth1931,hult1938,batc2007}.
-However, in general, the smallest eigenvalue and its corresponding eigenvector need to be computed numerically.
+with the $d \times d$ identity matrix $\eye$ and $M_{k,k+1} \inRR{d^2}$.
+We will assume that the matrices $M_{k,k+1}$ are the same for every $k$; the subscript $k,k+1$ is used to merely indicate the overlapping positions of $M$ in each Kronecker product.
+Note that $x_\ell$ can equivalently be viewed as a $d\times \cdots \times d$ tensor of order $2\ell + 1$.
+This type of tensor eigenvalue problems originates from the study of model quantum many-body systems such as a quantum spin chain with nearest neighbor interactions~\cite{bobl1981}.
+The Kronecker structure of $\cH_\ell$ allows for efficiently representing such matrices and their eigenvectors in, e.g., the Tensor Train (TT) format~\cite{osel2011}.
+The TT format of an eigenvector takes the form

-The eigenvectors of $\bH$ are infinite dimensional vectors which obviously cannot be computed or stored directly in memory.
-One way to study such a problem computationally is to start with a finite $H_\ell \inRR{d^\ell}$ that only contains $(\ell-1)$ terms in the summation and Kronecker products of $(\ell-1)$ matrices, and examine how the smallest eigenvalue of $H_\ell$ changes as $\ell$ increases.
-Note that the Kronecker structure of $H_\ell$ allows for efficiently representing this matrix in, e.g., Tensor Train (TT) format~\cite{osel2011}.
-The corresponding eigenvector can then be represented by the TT